13 people injured when van crashes into Burien clothing store

 “It’s unknown exactly why at this time,” Abbott said.

 Shoppers fled the store as the van hit multiple people and pinned a stroller the 2-year-old was in against items in the store, Abbott said.
-The child had to be pulled out by responders.
+The child had to be pulled out by first responders.

 The driver, who is around 40, was arrested on suspicion of being under the influence of drugs.
 The female passenger was arrested on an unrelated warrant, Abbott said.